fpenzar/Intro_to_ML/report_1.md

 #### Data Transformation

-Since the original dataset does not come with the attribute that descrbes the continent a country is on, the attribute needed to be added.
+Since the original dataset does not come with the attribute that describes the continent a country is on, the attribute needed to be added.
 This was done with a [python library](https://pypi.org/project/pycountry-convert/).
-Attribute with high percentage of null values across the dataset were excluded so as not to introduce bias in the models.
+Attributes with a high percentage of null values across the dataset were excluded so as not to introduce bias in the models.

 ## Detailed Explanation of the Data Attributes